 Your aspirations and yearnings are normal.
 As a young analyst, I still remember my own feelings of anxiety — itching to know when I would rise through the corporate ranks and finally earn my first N100,000.

 It’s okay to want more.
 But you must remember that you must deserve more to desire more.
 You must put in the hours, the long nights, the sacrifice, and the diligence.
-While it is okay to yearn for more, you must work hard enough to earn the promotion, the pay rise, the title change, the salary increases etc. Have a clear picture of the destination you desire but instead of letting frustration set in, let those desires become the fuel that drives you to attain your goals.
-In a merit-driven system; people are rewarded for their hard-earned results, and leaders never take credit for the work of their subordinates.
+While it is okay to yearn for more, you must work hard enough to earn the promotion, the pay rise, the title change, the salary increases, etc. Have a clear picture of the destination you desire but instead of letting frustration set in, let those desires become the fuel that drives you to attain your goals.
+In a merit-driven system, people are rewarded for their hard-earned results, and leaders never take credit for their subordinates’ work.
 You will rise according to your productivity, advance in your career, and be exposed to even more responsibilities.
 As you climb the ladder, remember that you owe it to those coming after you to train, teach and inspire them as well.

 3. Strive To Be The Best Version of Yourself